Tails for Anarchists

 There are two types of storage: magnetic (HDD) and flash (SSD, NVMe, USB, memory cards, etc.).
 The only way to erase a file on either is to reformat the entire drive and select Overwrite existing data with zeros.

 For flash memory drives (USBs, SSDs, SD cards, etc.), use pliers to break the circuit board out of the plastic casing.
 Use a high-quality house-hold blender to shred the memory chips, including the circuit board, into pieces that are ideally less than two millimeters in size.
-This blender should not be used for food afterwards, even after cleaning it.
+This blender should not be used for food afterwards, because cleaning it will not adequately remove toxic traces.

 How to create an encrypted USB

 Store data only on encrypted drives.
-This is necessary if you want to use a separate LUKS USB instead of Persistent Storage on the Tails USB.
+This is necessary if you want to use a separate LUKS USB instead of Persistent Storage on the Tails USB as advised in Tails Best Practices.
 LUKS is the Linux encryption standard.
 To encrypt a new USB, go to Applications → Utilities → Disks.

 • When you insert the USB, a new "device" should appear in the list.
 Select it and make sure that the description (brand, name, size) matches your device.
 Be careful not to make a mistake!